-Your average HVAC helper has less experience when compared to fully certified HVAC technicians, but they remain an important part of quality HVAC service.
+These HVAC helpers are usually just starting out compared to professional HVAC technicians, but they remain an important part of quality HVAC service.

 HVAC helpers will support technicians throughout the process, assisting with tasks like: